espressif/vscode-esp-idf-extension/README.md

 The ESP-IDF extension makes it easy to develop, build, flash, monitor and debug your ESP-IDF code, some functionality includes:

-- Quick On-boarding for first time user.
+- Quick [Configure ESP-IDF extension](https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/ONBOARDING.md) for first time user to help you download, install and setup ESP-IDF and required tools within Visual Studio Code extension.
-- Quick prototyping using some examples directly baked into the extension.
+- Quick prototyping by copying ESP-IDF examples with **ESP-IDF: Show ESP-IDF Examples Projects**.
+- App tracing when using ESP-IDF Application Level Tracing Library like in [ESP-IDF Application Level Tracing Example](https://github.com/espressif/esp-idf/tree/master/examples/system/app_trace_to_host).
+- Size analysis of binaries with **ESP-IDF: Size analysis of the binaries**.
+- [GUI Menuconfig tool](#ESP-IDF-GUI-Menuconfig-tool) within the extension with enabled search.
 - Easily Build, Flash and Monitor your code for the ESP-32 chip.
-- IntelliSense and syntax highlighting for [KConfig](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/kconfig.html)
+- Syntax highlighting for [KConfig](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/kconfig.html) and ESP-IDF Kconfig style syntax validation if enabled.
-- Commands and Shortcuts for existing [ESP-IDF Tools](https://github.com/espressif/esp-idf/tree/master/tools) within the extension
+- Localization (English, Chinese, Spanish)of commands which you can also [add a language contribution](https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/LANG_CONTRIBUTE.md).
+- OpenOCD server within Visual Studio Code.

 ## Prerequisites
 There are a few dependencies which needs to be downloaded and installed before you can continue to use the extension.